Improve the health of others (without the hefty med school bill).

 - biomedical image analysis and pattern recognition

-- healthcare regulations
+- developing healthcare regulations

 As a graduate, you might work in a hospital, university research centre, industry as well as government and/or regulatory agencies.